clelidm/SpinModels/GenerateData/README.md

  - `int K` = number of interactions of the model;
  - `unsigned int N` = number of datapoints of the generated dataset.

+### Available functions:

+All useful functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file and described below.

 ### Define a spin models:

 A spin model is stored in a list of `Interaction`:  `list<Interaction>`.